ribtoks/yannpp/README.md

 # Get out

-There are many other similar efforts through GitHub.
-Their common problems are code that is hard to read or code with too much magic inside (mainly related to python).
+There are many other similar efforts on GitHub.
+Their common problems are: code that is hard to read or code with too much magic inside (mainly related to python).
 Here's a short list with similar efforts with very easy code to understand:

 - [Nympy-CNN](https://github.com/Alescontrela/Numpy-CNN)
 - [zeta-learn](https://github.com/jefkine/zeta-learn)